ember-a11y/ember-a11y-testing/README.md

 As you can see, the usage for all types of tests is pretty much the same.
 The only real difference is Acceptance tests get automatic async handling.

+_Note:_ any tests run with Ember A11y Testing will adjust the testing container to occupy the entire screen.
+This is to simulate the actual application environment, as browsers adjust styles at small sizes for accessibility reasons.
+It will reset itself at the conclusion of testing though.

 ### Development Usage